compsysmed/academic-kickstart/content/post/Clark et al. 2019/index.md

 authors = []

 tags = ["Papers"]
-summary = "GWAS paper accepted in Nature Communications."
+summary = "A GWAS paper co-authored by Tim Kacprowski has just been accepted for publication in Nature Communications."

 # Projects (optional).
 #   Associate this post with one or more of your projects.